-Social anxiety is an anxiety disorder characterised by an irrational fear to social situations.
-The person behaves in a shy and anxious way in these types of settings, and this makes it difficult to engage or interact with other people, which can have a real impact on the person’s daily life.
+Social anxiety is an anxiety disorder characterised by an irrational fear of social situations.
+The person behaves in a shy and anxious way in these types of settings, and this makes it difficult to engage or interact with other people, which can have a tangible impact on the person’s daily life.

 It is considered a disorder when the intensity of the phobia or fear experienced is intense and excessive, irrational, and impacts the person’s life.

 Some of the worries or thoughts that cause the anxiety are:

 - Worry or desire to avoid being the centre of attention at all costs.

 - Fear to be seen eating or drinking in public.

 - Fear to talk in front of other people or even with friends.

 - Difficulty facing specific tasks at work that involve making complaints.